Netoxique/happypanda/README.md

 # HappyPanda 1.2

-Updated repository of HappyPanda with modernized tools and improvements over the original implementation.
+Community-maintained release of HappyPanda with modernized tools and improvements over the original implementation.

 This is a cross-platform manga/doujinshi manager with namespace and tag support.